 We are proud to be a global leader in pro bono work for refugees.
 For these efforts we received The American Lawyer’s Grand Prize for Global Citizenship.

 Recognizing the effectiveness of our work relocating refugees to safety in other countries, the Canadian government in 2019 approved two new programs to accept our cases from Jordan and Greece.
-These special projects allow referral to Canada of 90 cases (approximately 500 refugees who must be women at risk or victims of torture).
-Despite the pandemic, the first two of these families (from Syria) arrived in Canada in March 2021.
-Since then, eight other families have joined them (from Syria, Iraq, Iran, Sudan and the Democratic Republic of the Congo.
+These special projects allow referral to Canada of 90 cases – approximately 500 refugees who must be women at risk or victims of torture.
+Since March 2021, the project has brought 27 families (more than 85 people) to Canada from countries including Syria, Iraq, Iran, Sudan and the Democratic Republic of the Congo.
 The project is resettling these families for two years, while continuing to bring more families to Canada.
-A complete explanation of this project work is at our website, lamplifeboatladder.org.
+A complete explanation of this project work is at our website at lamplifeboatladder.org.

 The programs follow a decade of our success relocating refugees and displaced persons to permanent safety.
 Our track record began with our lawyers relocating to the United States and Canada more than 60 Haitian women and children who were left homeless and vulnerable by the 2010 earthquake.
-In 2015 we began fieldwork in Amman, Jordon and partnered there with doctors, psychologists, NGOs, and the UN High Commission for Refugees.
+In 2015 we began fieldwork in Amman, Jordan and partnered there with doctors, psychologists, NGOs, and the UN High Commission for Refugees.
 We identified refugees with credible histories of kidnapping, sexual torture, rape, and forced marriage.
-To date we have relocated dozens of these Syrian, Iraqi, Kurdish, and Sudanese refugees from Jordon to the United States, Australia, the UK, France, and Canada.
+To date we have relocated dozens of these Syrian, Iraqi, Kurdish, and Sudanese refugees from Jordan to the United States, Australia, the UK, France, and Canada.
 In 2016 we expanded this pro bono work by developing an ongoing torture rehabilitation program in Athens, Greece, where our firm has an office.
 There we supported refugees we had taken on as clients on the Greek islands.
 Some of these clients had been tortured in Syria by ISIS.
 To date we have relocated to safety 60 refugee clients from the Middle East.